californiaimage/lucee-docs/docs/04.guides/02.running-lucee/02.windows/12.configuring-tomcat-as-a-windows-service/page.md

 ```
 "C:\Program Files\Tomcat\bin\tomcat8.exe" //IS//Tomcat8 --DisplayName="Apache Tomcat Application Server"
+~ Note, current version is TomCat 9.0.
+If you install 9 substitute reference to 8 and related path to:
+C:\Program Files\Apache Software Foundation\Tomcat 9.0
 ```
 This line would install the service.
 The argument **//IS//** installs the service without starting it.
 Probably the service wouldn't start anyway: A lot of configuration data needs to be stored into the registry first.
 Actually Tomcat is blind like a mole.